DouglasRochaT/spec-utils/README.md

-# switch-spec README
+# spec-utils README

-This is the README for your extension "switch-spec".
+This is the README for your extension "spec-utils".
 After writing up a brief description, we recommend including the following sections.

 ## Features